Issaquah man sentenced to 30 months in federal prison for child porn; faces life in California sex abuse case

 Philip B. Gilbert, 61, also faces multiple child sex abuse charges in California state court and could face life imprisonment there.

 An electronic service provider reported Gilbert’s account to the National Center for Missing and Exploited Children last year after he uploaded images of child rape and molestation.
-Serving a court-authorized search warrant, law enforcement seized devices that contained more than 250 images of child pornography., according to documents filed in U.S. District Court.
+Serving a court-authorized search warrant, law enforcement seized devices that contained more than 250 images of child pornography, according to documents filed in U.S. District Court.

 Gilbert, who was an IT worker for the Catholic Archdiocese of Seattle, was arrested on state charges in May 2019, then charged in federal court in October 2019.
 He pleaded guilty in June of this year.